open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

    cmake -DWITH_PYTHON=ON ..

-If you wish to include installation of the Go binding with the installation of the OEI library, then specify the ``WITH_GO`` flag when executing the ``cmake`` command.
+If you wish to include installation of the Go binding with the installation of the Open EII library, then specify the ``WITH_GO`` flag when executing the ``cmake`` command.

 .. code-block:: sh